huntdatacenter/docs/docs/do-science/community/labting.md

 Join the Labting to voice your hard earned expertise, and to help us to evolve the user experience in HUNT Cloud for both yourself and others.

-We will cover a set of topcis for each meeting that are related to your user experince, such as the HUNT Workbench, lab environments, service desk, web documentation, community, communication and similar.
+We will cover a set of topics for each meeting that are related to your user experience, such as the HUNT Workbench, lab environments, service desk, web documentation, community, communication and similar.

 **Most products and services that you use in HUNT Cloud have come together as a collaborative effort between members of the cloud community and our HUNT Cloud team, and may have been discussed and developed with input from our Labting.**